revgizmo/zoomstudentengagement_cursor/README.md

 # Clean Names

 - Run the `clean_names` code block
-- If any names except "dead_air", "unknown", or the instructor's name are listed, resolve them.
+- If any names except “dead_air”, “unknown”, or the instructor’s name are listed, resolve them.
   - Update students with their formal name from the roster
   - If appropriate, update `Students.Rmd` with a corresponding `preferred_name`
-  - Any guest students, label them as "Guests"
+  - Any guest students, label them as “Guests”

 ## 1. Make Clean Names DF of joined student names from the roster and transcripts